Gladys Knight

-Gladys Maria Knight (born May 28, 1944), known as the "Empress of Soul", is an American singer, songwriter, actress and businesswoman.
-A seven-time Grammy Award-winner, Knight recorded hits through the 1960s, 1970s, and 1980s with her family group Gladys Knight & the Pips, which included her brother Merald "Bubba" Knight and cousins William Guest and Edward Patten.
+Gladys Maria Knight (born May 28, 1944) is an American singer and actress.
+Knight recorded hits through the 1960s, 1970s, and 1980s with her family group Gladys Knight & the Pips, which included her brother Merald "Bubba" Knight and cousins William Guest and Edward Patten.
+She has won seven Grammy Awards (four as a solo artist and three with the Pips), and is often referred to as the "Empress of Soul".

-Knight has recorded two number-one Billboard Hot 100 singles ("Midnight Train to Georgia" and "That's What Friends Are For" which she did with Dionne Warwick, Sir Elton John and Stevie Wonder), eleven number-one R&B singles and six number-one R&B albums.
-She has won seven Grammy Awards (four as a solo artist and three with the Pips) and is an inductee into the Rock and Roll Hall of Fame and Vocal Group Hall of Fame along with The Pips.
+Knight has recorded two number-one Billboard Hot 100 singles ("Midnight Train to Georgia" and "That's What Friends Are For" which she did with Dionne Warwick, Elton John and Stevie Wonder), eleven number-one R&B singles and six number-one R&B albums.
+In 1989, Knight recorded the theme song for the James Bond film Licence to Kill.

 Two of her songs ("I Heard It Through the Grapevine" and "Midnight Train to Georgia") were inducted into the Grammy Hall of Fame for "historical, artistic and significant" value.
-She also recorded the theme song for the 1989 James Bond film Licence to Kill.
-Rolling Stone magazine ranked Knight among the 100 Greatest Singers of All Time.
+She is an inductee into the Rock and Roll Hall of Fame and Vocal Group Hall of Fame along with The Pips.
+Rolling Stone magazine ranked Knight among the 100 Greatest Singers of All Time (2010).
+She is also a recipient of the National Medal of Arts and Kennedy Center Honors.